AdvithiK/8-puzzle-/README.md

 # 8-puzzle-
-A* search algorithm that solves the 8 puzzle problem
+Authors: Linda Ghunaim and Advithi Kethidi

+This is an A* search algorithm implementation with the Uniform Cost, Misplaced Tile, Euclidean Distance heuristics to solve an eight puzzle.